Elvric/ClassNotes/Winter2018/Comp310.md

 #### CPU Utilization
 * Capacity used / total capacity
 * Varies from 100% to 0%
+* When all processes are blocked CPU is not used

 #### Efficiency
-Useful work / total work
+Useful work / total work \
+Busy waiting or process switching is not useful work

 #### Throughput
 Number of jobs / unit of time

 #### Turnaround time
-Time to complete a job, time laps between the completion and arrival events of the job.
+Time to complete a job, time laps between the completion and arrival events of the first job.
+No substraction just the time. \
+Assume a,b,c,d are jobs that run in order then turarround for each is:
+* a = a
+* b = a+b
+* c = a+b+c
+* d = a+b+c+d

+Total: 4a+3b+2c+d

 #### Waiting time
 How long did the job spent waiting in the ready queue.